ethereum/mist/MISTAPI.md

 function start(ethereum) {
   // A) Primary use case - set provider in web3.js web3.setProvider(ethereum);

   // B) Secondary use case - use provider object directly
   // See https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md#examples
 }
 ```

+If the user has previously authenticated your dapp, `window.ethereum` will be available on load.

 ## API

-Mist provides an API for dapp developers to use special features only available in Mist.
+Mist provides an API for dapp developers to use special features available only in Mist.

 You can check for the `mist` object in your dapp: